Willi Jentzsch

-Willi Jentzsch (15 May 1886 in Bitterfeld-Wolfen – 23 May 1936 in the Free City of Danzig) was a German teacher, school administrator and politician.
+Willi Jentzsch (15 May 1886 – 23 May 1936) was a German teacher, school administrator and politician.
 He served as chairman of the Danziger Beamtenbund (Danzig Federation of Civil Servants) and was elected as one of the eleven Senators of the Free City of Danzig on 27 October 1926, but resigned on 1 November 1927 for health reasons.
 On 1 November 1927, he was appointed rector of the renowned Gymnasium St. Johann in Fleischergasse.
 In March 1936, he became school director in Danzig, and thus head of all elementary schools in the city-state.

 Family

-Willi Jentzsch was the son of Wilhelm Jentzsch, a landowner (Gutsbesitzer) who belonged to a prominent family in Bitterfeld-Wolfen.
+Willi Jentzsch was the son of Wilhelm Jentzsch, a landowner (Gutsbesitzer) who belonged to a prominent family in Wolfen.

 Jentzsch married Gertrud Alma Drange in 1921 in Danzig.
-She was the daughter of Emil Drange, who made career in the administration of the Eastern Prussian city of Elbing.
+She was the daughter of Emil Drange, who made career in the administration of the Eastern Prussian city of Elbing, and his wife Emma (née Wachs).
 Through their daughter Herlind, who married Horst Kasner, Willi and Gertrud Jentzsch were the maternal grandparents of Angela Merkel (née Kasner).
 After the death of Willi Jentzsch in 1936, his family relocated to Hamburg.